 Note: You can only record one screen (even if you have more than one) and one camera source, and only one computer audio, and one audio source at a time.
 For example, if you plug in three cameras, you can only choose one at a time to record.

-You can display the ScreenFlow window depicted in (Figure 9) in both ScreenFlow and ScreenFlow Helper:
+You can display the ScreenFlow recording window (depicted in Figure 15) by opening the ScreenFlow Helper II menu and selecting Configure Recording.